LNshuti/iga/README.md

 ## IGA

 IGA is a typescript iOS/Android app powered by Groq.
-It is designed with UX best practices in mind and serves as an excellent starting point for developing a full-stack ai-agent application.
+It is designed with User experience best practices in mind and can serve as a starting template for developing a full-stack ai-agent application.
+A key feature of any delightful application is speed.
+This app uses Groq, a Language Processing Unit framework for ultra-fast inference on language models.

+We follow good data engineering principles when designing the pipelines that the agent relies on.
+For handling structured data, we use the Instructor [framework](https://github.com/jxnl/instructor).
 ### Features

 * **UX-Design** - IGA uses UX design best practices, ensuring a seamless and intuitive user experience.